-The field shall be 40 yards long, divided into two 20 yard zones, by 40 yards wide with two 10 yard end zones.
+1. The field shall be 80 yards long, divided into four 20 yard zones, by 40 yards wide with two 10 yard end zones.
 There shall be lines at each three (3) and 10 yard line to designate the line of scrimmage for PAT attempts.
-The 10 yard lines will be used to designate the line of scrimmage to begin the game or following a score, unless moved by penalty.
+Both 14 yard lines shall be marked with an "X", to designate the line of scrimmage to begin the game or following a score, unless moved by penalty.